JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 **python only**

-`ImageRemoveObjects` for remove background objects.
+`ImageRemoveObjects` to remove background objects.
-It support removing:
+It supports removing:
-- objects less then elements of font with _minSizeFont_ size
+- objects less than elements of font with _minSizeFont_ size
-- objects less then _minSizeObject_
+- objects less than _minSizeObject_
-- holes less then _minSizeHole_
+- holes less than _minSizeHole_
-- objects more then _maxSizeObject_
+- objects more than _maxSizeObject_

 #### Input Columns